melinaroy/melinaroy/courses/linkedin-learning/programming-foundations_object-oriented-design/notes.md

 - all objects have:
   - identify: e.g. Olivia's coffee mug
   - attributes: color, size, fullness
-    - can also be called: properties, characterisitics, state, fields, variables
+    - can also be called: properties, characteristics, state, fields, variables
   - behaviors: fill(), empty(), clean()
     - can also be called: methods
 - objects = nouns (things, people, places, ideas, concepts), you can put the word "the" in front of it
-- bahaviors = verbs
+- behaviors = verbs
 - classes to create objects
 - class: code-template for creating program objects
   - class components: